 - Socialism – Ditto.

-Besides, both of those have had their chance and proved that central planning simply doesn’t work.
+Besides, both of those last two had their chance and proved neither works.

-Sticking with capitalism should be on this list of absurdities.
-For the last five years I’ve been thinking about what we’re going to do to get out of our conundrums.
-Capitalism isn’t going to fit the bill.
-Copiosis can.
+Sticking with capitalism should be on this list of possible nos.
+For the last five years I thought about how to exit humanity from its conundrums.
+Capitalism can’t fit the bill.
+It creates the conundrums.

-I believe America can lead the world towards a future where not just Americans but everyone on the planet can have it all.
-I think Copiosis holds the promise of being the tool we need to make that shift.
+I believe America can lead the world towards a future where not just Americans but everyone on the planet can enjoy unprecedented prosperity.
+I think Copiosis promises what we need to make that shift.

 A shift is going to happen no matter what.
-What that shift looks like will depend on all of us recognizing our nation’s abundance, then getting money out of the way.
+What that shift looks like depends on all of us recognizing our nation’s abundance, then getting money out of the way.